wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 ---
-title: How To Build an on-Call Application With React Native and Symfony
+title: How To Build an On-Call Application With React Native and Symfony
 description: Learn how to build an on call application using React Native and Symfony
 author: greg-holmes
 published: true